mjethanandani/ni-extensions/README.md

 ## Build using Docker

 In one does not want to be bothered with all the tools necessary to build the draft, one can use Docker.
-Make sure Docker is installed and in the root of the repository type
+Make sure Docker is installed and is running.
+Then type

 `% make`